brunoton/return-to-consciousness/myth-of-metaphysical-neutrality.md

 The pragmatist objection has force when the stakes are manageable.
 If our metaphysics is wrong about the deep nature of reality but our bridges stand and our medicines work, the error may be affordable.

 But we are entering an era when the stakes are no longer manageable.
 Artificial intelligence may soon be powerful enough to reshape civilization.
-If our metaphysical framework leads us to misunderstand AI consciousness, AI moral status, or the relationship between intelligence and value, the consequences could be catastrophic and irreversible.
+If our metaphysical framework leads us to misunderstand AI intelligence, AI moral status, or the relationship between intelligence and value, the consequences could be catastrophic and irreversible.

 At existential scale, metaphysical errors become existential risks.
 A restricted ontology that worked well enough for physics and engineering may become reckless when applied to minds—artificial or otherwise—and to the values that will govern the future.
-The pragmatist objection assumes we can afford to be wrong.
-That assumption is becoming untenable.

 ---